 A seventh tier was later added to include DR automation.
 Today, it represents the highest availability level in DR scenarios.
 Generally, as the ability to recover improves with each tier, so does the cost.

-The preparation for a disaster is not easy.
+Preparation for a disaster is not easy.
 It requires a comprehensive approach that takes everything into account and encompasses software, hardware, networking equipment, connectivity, power, and testing that ensures disaster recovery is achievable within RPO and RTO targets.
 Although implementing a thorough and actionable DR plan is no easy task, its potential benefits are significant.

 Everyone in your company must be aware of any disaster recovery plan put in place, and during implementation, effective communication is essential.
 It is imperative that you not only develop a DR plan but also test it, train your personnel, document everything correctly, and improve it regularly.
 Finally, be careful when hiring the services of any third-party vendor.